SPEET: WEB BASED IT TOOL FOR ACADEMIC DATA ANALYSIS

 About this paper:

-Abstract:This paper presents the first results of a collaborative experience that is under development as the European ERASMUS+ project SPEET (Student Profile for Enhancing Engineering Tutoring).
+Abstract:This paper presents the first findings and products developed within the European ERASMUS+ project SPEET (Student Profile for Enhancing Engineering Tutoring).
 This project emerges from the potential synergy among a) the huge amount of academic data actually existing at the academic departments of faculties and schools, and b) the maturity of data science in order to provide algorithms and tools to analyse and extract information from what is more commonly referred to Big Data.
 A rich picture can be extracted from this data if conveniently processed.
-The main purpose of this project is to apply data mining algorithms to process this data in order to extract information about and to identify student profiles.
-An idea of the student profile we are referring to within the project scope is, for example: Students that finish degree on time, Students that are blocked on a certain set of subjects, Students that leave degree earlier, etc.
+The main purpose of this project was to apply data mining algorithms to process this data in order to extract information about and to identify student performance characteristics.

-On the basis of the described scenario, this paper presents the pieces of work that may be of interest to anyone that aims for a direct work with their academic data and to develop its own educational data mining tools.
-Three kind of basic tools are presented along with examples of its applications to academic data provided by different EU higher education institutions.
+On the basis of the described scenario, this paper presents the a web based tool that may be of interest to anyone that aims for a direct work with their academic data.

 First of all academic data is conveniently divided into categorical and performance data of the student as it progresses on the semesters of the degree the student is enrolled on.
 The main idea is to be able to predict student information as soon as possible by joining the categorical data (static) and the semesters performance (dynamic).